udahal2/udahal2/README.md

-# Hi, I'm Ujwol 👋
+# Hi, I'm Ujwol.
+Thanks for your visit here. 👋

+# I am a computer science student and a researcher. 💻📚

-### 🐍 A Pythonic Developer with a passion for AI and Machine Learning! 🚀
+### 🐍 Also a Pythonic Developer with a passion for AI and Machine Learning and also some more! 🚀

 🔭 I’m currently working on:
-- Building AI models with Python (TensorFlow, PyTorch)
+- Building AI models with Python (TensorFlow, PyTorch, LLMs)
 - Exploring deep learning and reinforcement learning techniques
 - Contributing to AI research projects